Craig-Macomber/caith/README.md

 : : Any text after `:` will be a comment
 ```

-# Helpers

-Some helpers are provided to interpret the roll result according to specific RPG rules.
-See the helpers documentation for more details.

-You'll need to add the feature flag of the helpers that you need.

-At the moment, the supported feature flags are:
-- `ova`: helper for "OVA: The Anime Role-Playing Game result"
-- `cde`: helper for "Hong Kong, Les Chroniques de l'étrange"

-None is activated by default

-# Cards

-`caith` can create a standard deck of 52 cards plus optional Jokers if the feature `cards`
-is activated.
-See [`cards::Deck`].

 # Limitations

-To avoid OOM issue, there is a limit of 5000 dices of 5000 sides maximum.
+To avoid OOM issues, there is a limit of 5000 dices of 5000 sides maximum.

 # Examples